oversword/super-small-state-machine/README.md

 return instance() // Succeeds
 ```

-Neither of these arguments are required, and it is not recommended to configure them config via the constructor.
+Neither of these arguments are required, and it is not recommended to configure them via the constructor.
 Instead you should update the config using the various chainable methods and properties.

 ```javascript
 const instance = new S(process)